"jcr:3039df5d-7ebe-47db-b72d-915e5475fd6d" (String)

 Elective

 Students can choose up to three elective courses suitable for their chosen area of specialisation.
 These can be offered by Frankfurt School but often are found at other research universities.
-Faculty and the programme office help the student identify appropriate courses.
+The faculty and the programme office help the student identify appropriate courses.

 Master Thesis / 2nd year paper